Office Timeline Pro+ is here!

 Now you need to create an image you can paste into PowerPoint.
 Microsoft Project has a feature called the Copy Picture tool which allows you to choose which tasks you want to show in your visual.
 This is useful for paring down project tasks to the ones that are critical for your presentation.

 On your Task list view in Microsoft Project, go to the Data section, and select the Summary tasks option in the Filter category to view just the major ones.
 Then, select all the task rows you want displayed in your image (hold CTRL + click to select each item).
 In the example below I selected all my Summary Tasks rows.

 On the Task tab, drop down the Copy button to find the Copy Picture control.

 Choose to Copy Selected Rows.

 The Project tutorial demonstrated how to format your Microsoft Office Gantt chart into a presentable image and how to paste it into PowerPoint as a static visual.

 Read the section below to learn how to import your .mpp into PowerPoint and how to synchronize your slide to automatically update it whenever that Microsoft Project data changes.

 PowerPoint is a visual application and better suited for creating the type of visuals client and executive expect.
 Office Timeline is a PowerPoint add-in that imports data directly from Microsoft Project and transforms it into rich visual Gantt charts instantly.
 Since these charts are a native PowerPoint slides, they can be opened, shared, presented, updated or edited by anyone who has PowerPoint.

 In the post below I will show you how to quickly import Microsoft Project data directly into PowerPoint using Office Timeline’s Microsoft Project import wizard.
 You will also learn how to refresh the slide instantly after you make changes to the .MPP file.
-To get started, you first need to install Office Timeline Plus , which will add a timeline maker tab to the PowerPoint ribbon (image below.)
+To get started, you first need to install Office Timeline Basic , which will add a timeline maker tab to the PowerPoint ribbon (image below.)